pressler-vsc/sarkit/CONTRIBUTING.md

 you if you've contributed to other projects on GitHub.
 For the mechanics, see [GitHub's documentation](https://help.github.com/articles/using-pull-requests/).

-Anyone interested in SARPy may review your code.
-One of the SARPy core developers will merge your pull request when they think it's ready.
+Anyone interested in SARkit may review your code.
+One of the core developers will merge your pull request when they think it's ready.

 If your change will be a significant amount of work